Technologicat/unpythonic/doc/troubleshooting.md

 For now, we just note that this issue mainly concerns developers of large macro packages (such as `unpythonic.syntax`) that need to split - for factoring reasons - their macro definitions into separate modules, while presenting all macros to the user in one interface module.
 This issue does not affect the development of macro-using programs, or any programs where macros are imported from their original definition site (like they always were with MacroPy).

 Try clearing the bytecode cache in `unpythonic/`; this will force a recompile.

+### Both `unpythonic` and library `x` provide language-extension feature `y`.
+Which is better?

+The point of having these features in `unpythonic` is integration, and a consistent API.
+So if you need only one specific language-extension feature, then a library that concentrates on that particular feature is likely a good choice.
+If you need the kitchen sink, too, then it's better to use our implementation, since our implementations of the various features are designed to work together.

+In some cases (e.g. the condition system), our implementation may offer extra features not present in the original library that inspired it.

+In other cases (e.g. multiple dispatch), the *other* implementation may be better (e.g. runs much faster).